POPVOX/site/site/writeyourrep/README.txt

 		Indicates that the first stage in the webform fill-in process is to submit a zipcode (and possibly other info, but not the message).
 For FORMSPEC, see next.

+		add-district-zip-cookie
+		Sets a cookie named District with the value of the message's zipcode.
+Used on Rep.
+		Michael Turner's form.

 		FORMSPEC
 		The name of the primary form to submit the whole comment into.
 This is the only REQUIRED option to follow the hash.